 Loyalty programs have been given new recognition in recent years for several reasons.
-First, because loyalty programs have a variety of benefits for companies, but also because they have become an expected part of the consumer experience.
-In today’s market, simply having a traditional loyalty program is not enough.
+First, because customer loyalty programs have a variety of benefits for companies, but also because they have become an expected part of the consumer experience.
+However, in today’s market, simply having a traditional loyalty program is not enough.
 In fact, a 2015 survey found that 42% of Americans will stop shopping with a brand that they are loyal to after two bad experiences.

-In order to increase loyalty program ROI and overall consumer retention, companies have taken to expanding their loyalty rewards to incorporate social and behavioral actions, such as referral rewards and points for user-generated content, while also attempting to provide their customers with a more personalized experience.
+In order to increase loyalty program ROI and overall consumer retention, companies have taken to expanding their loyalty rewards to incorporate social and behavioral actions, such as referral rewards and points for user generated content, while also attempting to provide their customers with a more personalized experience.
 The expansion depends on a combination of careful planning and the right customer loyalty software.
 But is it really worth the effort?
 Many would argue yes!

 Here are just some of the benefits of customer loyalty programs.

 2. Save money: While creating and implementing a loyalty program is an investment, customer retention strategies are often less expensive than attracting new customers.
 Acquiring new customers can be 25% more expensive than retaining current customers.